gogosphere/ggist/README.md

 ```

-If you exev ggist with the -s switch you can send any combination of the other switches, other wise ggist will use default descrptions and a hash-generated filename which you can change at you leasure in the gist UI at github.
+To send a gist, select the data you wish to transmit and copy it to your machines clipboard.
+[CMD-C]  If you either [-s]et or [-m]atch you must pass the [-d]escription followed by either the description or summary of your gist or an explict match word to search for.

 ```
-ggists whancock$ ggist -h
+ggist -h
 Usage: [parameter] command
 -h, --help                   Show this help
--s, --send                   send gist
+-s, --set                    send gist (exclusive)
+-g, --get                    get gist and display (exclusive) [the default option if no swtiches are specified] -m, --match                  get gist and display
+-v, --debug                  debuging output
--p, --public                 send to PUBLIC gist, default is PRIVATE -d, --description=VAL        Twitterish length description of your gist -f, --file=VAL               Filename, this will be the filename if cloned -v, --version                Print version and exit
+-d, --description=VAL        Twitterish length description of your gist
 ```

 ### Here's the greatest part!
-IT PULLS FROM YOUR SYSTEM CLIPBOARD!!

 ```
-ggists whancock$  ggist -s
+ggists whancock$  ggist -s -d "this is a summary of the gist which I can search on later"
-Is your clipboard ready?
-Press [ENTER] when ready to send..
 URL: https://gist.github.com/1ffce1097e4f4d5db326a55dea042577.git
 ```

-Again, other switches for (-d)esription (-f)ilename and (-p)rivate are not required but you can use them in any combination if you wish to save time later.
-The app defaults to a private gist but sending ***ggist -s -p*** will send your gist to the public side for sharing.
 When the command completes it will return the clone URL which is perfectly suitable for sharing (as long as you set the gist to public).

 ## Running the tests